carlos-molina/TECOmate/README.md

           (conch/CCCRest-ear-commons/src/main/resources/ccc-ethereum.properties)

-1. display the list of current accounts in rinkeby testnet to verify that the account has been created and the disk location of the keystore file:
+1. display the list of current accounts in rinkeby testnet to verify that the account has been created and to see disk location of the keystore file:
    - geth —rinkeby acount list
      - copy address of account created